Bosnian Herzegovian Infantry

 One photo has the caption of “Offensivgruppe Edelsbrunner” named after its leading officer, Edmund Edelsbrunner, also from Trautenau!
 He was also one of the 42 people in BH2 who was awarded the Golden Bravery medal.

 A specific event is mentioned in the book “Die Bosniaken kommen” by Werner Schachinger.
 In the book his group is mentioned as a “Nachrichten” or reconaissance group.
-This part is about his role in the 12th and decisive Isonzo battle.
+The part is about his role in the 12th and decisive Isonzo battle.
 Probably this is the action for which he received the Iron Crown order!